-11 Although IBAA asserted that there were "no formal policy channels" between IBAA and the SIBA Council and that the Council did not represent individual State associations on policy matters, the Council acted as an informal advisory committee to IBAA.
+[&]quot;Although IBAA asserted that there were "no formal policy channels" between IBAA and the SIBA Council and that the Council did not represent individual State associations on policy matters, the Council acted as an informal advisory committee to IBAA.

-By contrast, MBAA does not appear to have the same relationship with the State associations.
-The TMBA bylaws make no reference to the MBAA.
-MBAA's Board is not organized on the basis of any State division, and the individual State associations do not have the same kind of liaison relationship with the MBAA Board that was present in IBAA.
-In addition, MBAA does not have the features of a more traditional federated structure discussed above with respect to multi-tiered membership, dues collection, board representation, or prescription of major portions of the bylaws.
-MBAA may be considered as representing the State Associations to a certain extent with respect to the policy interests of those associations before governmental entities, although you assert that this really amounts to just voluntary cooperation between the associations and MBAA to enhance MBAA's efforts on behalf of itself.
-MBAA has a number of other contacts with its State association members, although you minimize the significance of these contacts by noting that groups of other MBAA members have similar types of contacts and interactions.
-In the sense that MBAA is a representative of these State trade associations and has a relationship with these organizations, it may be construed as a federation of trade associations.
-Nevertheless, a Commission conclusion that MBAA is a loose federation would not dispose of the issue presented if the State associations are not construed as affiliates of the federation under 11 CFR 100.5(g).
+12 One State association was used as the example for all of the State associations in IBAA.

+- these contacts by noting that groups of other MBAA members have similar types of - 2 contacts and interactions.
+In the sense that MBAA is a representative of these State trade - associations and has a relationship with these organizations, it may be construed as a - 4 federation of trade associations.
+Nevertheless, a Commission conclusion that MBAA is a - 5 loose federation would not dispose of the issue presented if the State associations are not - 6 construed as affiliates of the federation under 11 CFR 100.5(g).